EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/README.md

 get set up with a working version of the website on your personal computer.
 If you are trying to set up a server using this code please make sure to follow best industry practices.
 Setting up your server in this manner is insecure, but for local testing it will work.
+If you wish to deploy this software on your server please consult a professional.

 These instructions assume you have some familiarity with the command line.
 While some of these steps may be completed using a graphic interface, many of